In-house marketing team vs marketing agency.

 The short answer

-Brands under £5M revenue almost always get more done in the first 12 months with a studio than with a fresh in-house hire.
+Brands under £5M revenue almost always get more done in the first 12 months with an agency than with a fresh in-house hire.
 The reason isn't talent.
-It's coverage: an in-house head can be excellent at one thing; a studio gives you senior-level coverage across five or six things from day one.
+It's coverage: an in-house head can be excellent at one thing; an agency gives you senior-level coverage across five or six things from day one.

 Above £5M revenue, the calculation flips.
-Now the in-house team is large enough to specialise, and the studio becomes the specialist partner alongside it (paid, brand, creative, content) rather than the whole engine.
+Now the in-house team is large enough to specialise, and the agency becomes the specialist partner alongside it (paid, brand, creative, content) rather than the whole engine.

 The comparison, in plain numbers